 - On March 28, 2024, we closed an overnight marketed offering, established pursuant to a Prospectus Supplement to our Base Shelf prospectus, at a price of \$15.40 per common share for gross proceeds of \$28.8 million and net proceeds of \$27.2 million including share issuance costs. - We have an ATM Program, established pursuant to a Prospectus Supplement to our Base Shelf prospectus, allowing us to issue up to \$30 million common shares to the public from time to time at the market prices prevailing at the time of sale.
-In Q1 2024, we issued no common shares through our ATM Program.
-At March 31, 2024, we have \$28.4 million remaining available to be issued through our ATM Program.
+In Q2 2024 and year to date 2024, we issued no common shares through our ATM Program.
+At June 30, 2024, we have \$28.4 million remaining available to be issued through our ATM Program.
 The volume and timing of distributions under the ATM Program are determined at MCAN's sole discretion.